 You can follow her website Roti n Rice through her facebook fan page and twitter.
 I’ve been following Biren’s blog for several months now and she’s been virtually feeding me great food.
 I hope you will be closely following her with me!

 So, as you probably guessed, when she asked me to be her guest blogger, I really didn’t know what to share on her website.
 Well, after thinking for a while, I decided to share a Southeast Asian dish with a Japanese twist.
 This is one of my husband and my favorite dish, pork spring rolls and I hope everyone will enjoys this recipe with family and friends.

 Spring Rolls with Sesame Ponzu Vinaigrette

 - ½ lb sliced pork belly (or any protein of your choice)

 - ½ carrot

-- Cut the sliced pork belly into 1.5-2 inch pieces and sprinkle salt.
+- Cut the sliced pork belly into 1.5-2 inch pieces and season with salt.

 - Cut daikon, celery, cucumber, and carrot into thin strips.
 Place all the fillings (lettuce, shiso leaves, boiled eggs, shiraga negi, and cilantro) on a serving plate.

 - Cut green onion into small pieces.
-Grate ginger and daikon and squeeze the water out.
-Combine all the ingredients for Dipping Sauce in a small bowl and mix well.
+Grate ginger and daikon and squeeze the water out (we only use grated ginger and daikon).
+Combine all the ingredients for the dipping sauce in a small bowl and mix well.